Manaslu Circuit Trek

 Add-ons & Options

-Elevate your 12 Days Manaslu Circuit Trek with our add-ons to enhance your overall experience, which makes your journey comfortable, safe, and hassle-free at the same time.
+Elevate your Manaslu Round Trekking with our add-ons to enhance your overall experience, which makes your journey comfortable, safe, and hassle-free at the same time.

-Porter to carry your backpack with USD 25 per day
+Porter to carry your backpack with USD 250

 Let your strong trekking porters handle your gear and equipment, carrying 22-25 kgs each.
 One porter can be shared by two trekkers, meaning if you are a pair, one porter can carry up to 25 kgs for both.